Magician (fantasy): Appearance

 Due to their traditional image as a wise old man or wise old woman, magicians may be depicted as old, white-haired, and in some instances with their hair (and in the case of male wizards, beards), being long and majestic enough to occasionally host lurking woodland creatures.
 This depiction predates the modern fantasy genre, being derived from the traditional image of wizards such as Merlin.

 Several golden hats adorned with astronomical sequences have been found in Europe.
 It has been speculated by archaeologists and historians that they were worn by ancient wizards.
 The similarities shared with a fantasy magician's hat shape may mean that it is ultimately derived from them.

 In fantasy, a magician may be shown wearing a pointed hat, robes, and/or a cloak.
+They may be accompanied by a familiar and possess magical objects such as wands, amulets, or broomsticks.
 In more modern stories, a magician may be dressed similarly to a stage magician, wearing a top hat and tails, with an optional cape.

 Terry Pratchett described robes as a magician's way of establishing to those they meet that they are capable of practicing magic.

 In the Dragonlance campaign setting of the Dungeons & Dragons role-playing game, wizards show their moral alignment by the colour of their robes.